ComposableFi/composable/docs/docs/technology/cvm/virtual-wallet.md

 2. Bridge Information: The next step is to bridge information about the escrow and its ownership from both Ethereum and Cosmos Hub to Composable.
 This information should include details about the locked assets, ownership, and any conditions required for the exchange.

-Atomic Exchange: Once the information is successfully bridged to the Composable domain, an atomic exchange can be initiated.
+**Atomic Exchange**: Once the information is successfully bridged to the Composable domain, an atomic exchange can be initiated.
 This exchange process should ensure that both Alice's and Bob's assets are released simultaneously on the Composable chain, enabling a secure and coordinated transfer.

 **This mechanism resembles an IBC ICS-20 or Polkadot XCM reserve transfer.**